OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 #### Container Storage and Logging section

-In this section you can specify mount points for the running container.
-Mount points can refer to the volumes specified in `Volumes` section of the ECS step.
+In this section, you can specify mount points for the running container.
+Mount points can refer to the volumes specified in the **Volumes** section of the ECS step.

 For container logging the step can either auto-configure CloudWatch logs, or you can provide logging configuration manually.
 If you choose to have CloudWatch logs auto-configured, please ensure that you have specified a Task Execution Role ARN for this step.